-Spinach contains high amounts of vitamins and minerals such as vitamin C, vitamin K, iron, folic acid and pigments called carotenoids.
+Spinach contains high amounts of vitamins and minerals such as vitamin C, vitamin K, magnesium, iron, folic acid and pigments called carotenoids.
 Eating spinach regularly has many benefits which may help keep your body healthy and functioning normally:

 It may help reduce tiredness and treat anaemia

 Spinach is high in vitamin C, a nutrient which some studies show could help you feel more energetic for longer.
 Excessive tiredness and fatigue is one of the symptoms of anaemia, a condition where a reduction in the number of red cells in the body causes less oxygen to be circulated.
 Iron and vitamin B6 (both found in spinach) can help boost the formation of red blood cells and haemoglobin as well as help transport oxygen normally around the body.

 It can help support bone health

 From osteoporosis to joint health, spinach contains many nutrients that can help support healthy bones.
 Manganese, magnesium, vitamin K and calcium all help maintain normal bone growth while vitamin C helps boost collagen production which is needed to form strong bones and cartilage.